-Hence it cannot be alleged that Facebook acts as a Processor in the relationship at stake, as the Company also determines the means and purpose of the data processing operations.
+Hence it cannot be alledged that Facebook acts as a processor in the relationship at stake, as the company also determines the means and purpose of the data processing operations.
 It would be a fallacy to state that Facebook limits its actions to follow the instructions provided by the companies operating these fanpages.
-Therefore, Facebook cannot be considered as a Processor in terms of Art.
+Therefore, Facebook cannot be considered as a processor in terms of Art.
 28 GDPR.

 On the other hand, the operator of the fan pages is also deemed as Controller as, it may define parameters of the activities developed in the fan pages, for example by defining the targeted audiences and deciding which campaigns and other activities shall be organized via the fanpage.

 As a consequence, and in line with that was said in the ECJ decision, companies operating Fanpages jointly with Facebooks are categorized as joint controllers.